pelmenman/english/15.02/task.md

 **cellular network** — сотовая — сеть

 A cellular network is a radio network spread out over land in the form of cells, each of which has a base station permanently installed

+task 2
+1. What does ADSL stand for?
+Why is this type of connection called asymmetric?

+ADSL stands for Asymmetric Digital Subscriber Line.
+It is asymmetric because the download speed is faster than upload speed.

+2. What is the difference between a dial-up connection and DSL?

+Dial-up: only one service can be provided at a time and it is impossible to use the phone to make calls and browse the Internet at the same time.

+DSL: utilizes the standard telephone lines, but allows digital signals to be carried rather than analogue

+3. What is the origin of the term ‘dial-up connection’?

+A dial-up connection to the Internet is set up by dialing a phone number, hence the name.

+4. What is the downside of cable Internet?

+the speed can be slower during peak usage hours when a lot of Internet users are online.

+5. What types of wireless Internet connections are mentioned in the text?

+Wi-Fi, cellular and satellite Internet

+6. How is data transferred over fiber-optic cables?

+Those cables send data to and from a computer by harnessing the power of light and can carry data over long distances with low attenuation and distortion of the light signal

+7. What equipment does one need to get access to the Internet through satellite systems?

+To get access to the Internet, one needs a satellite dish for two-way (upload and download) data communications and a modem.